girls in sport

 2. Changing attitudes about physical activity

-If a girl says, “I’m not an athlete”: Explain to her that physical activity is not black and white.
-Remind girls that no one is ever born a natural athlete, even Olympic champions started at the beginning, and worked hard to succeed in their sport.
+If a girl says, “I’m not an athlete,” explain to her that physical activity isn’t black and white.
+Remind girls that no one is ever born a natural athlete—even Olympic champions started at the beginning and worked hard to succeed in their sport.

-If a girl says, “I’m afraid of getting teased”: Demonstrate that you empathize with her by telling her that everyone wants to be accepted by their peers.
-Explain to her that being part of a sports team is all about belonging, acceptance of teammates with uniforms, team spirit, and cheers.
+If a girl says, “I’m afraid of getting teased,” demonstrate that you empathize with her by telling her that everyone wants to be accepted by their peers.
+Explain to her that being part of a sports team is all about belonging, acceptance of teammates, team spirit, and cheers.

-If a girl says “I don’t know anything about sports”: Help her learn.
+If a girl says “I don’t know anything about sports,” help her learn.
 Start playing and watching different types of sports together so that she learns and becomes familiar with the rules of a range of games at her own pace.
+There are plenty of activities out there besides team sports, like horseback riding, rock climbing, and martial arts.

 3. Keep it fun